Frank W. Hoyt Park: History

 What is now known as Hoyt Park is made up of two sections, each developed in the 19th century.
 The eastern section of more than 20 acres contained two privately owned sandstone quarries starting in the 1850s: the Paunack quarry and the Larkin quarry.
 Near them Nathaniel Dean platted a community called Quarry Town in 1863, from which Ridge Street, Harvey, Prospect and Stevens Streets still exist.
 But the area was slow to develop, with only four buildings in Quarry Town by 1890.
 That year the City of Madison bought the Larkin quarry to supply stone for city projects.

 The western section was developed by Edward T. Owen, professor of French at what is now the University of Wisconsin-Madison.
 Owen fell in love with the panoramic view from a "commanding height" (Sunset Point) west of the capitol.
 In 1892 he bought the 14-acre parcel and with help from law professor John M. Olin and farmer Edward Hammersley, obtained various easements to develop a 12-mile long rural pleasure drive.
 Owen paid to develop the road through his parcel (now Owen Parkway) and the drive opened in October 1892, with seventy horse carriages enjoying the opening day.
 Owen donated his section to the newly formed Lake Mendota Pleasure Drive Association - a private forerunner of Madison's Parks Department.

 In the 1920s automobiles began to replace horses and carriages, so the Pleasure Drive Association paved Owen Parkway.
 Meanwhile, the city quarry was falling out of use.
 The last stone from it went to build Tripp and Adams Halls around 1926.
 In 1928 work began on clearing parts of the woods around the quarry site, aiming to make it into a park.
 In 1932 the Common Council voted to finalize that and name the park for Frank Hoyt, who had served as treasurer of the Pleasure Drive Association for 39 years.

 By this time, the U.S. was into the Great Depression and federal work-relief programs were gearing up.
-In November of 1933 Mayor James R. Law (also an architect) proposed building shelter houses and lavatories in the new Hoyt Park to the Civil Works Administration in Washington.
-In January of 1934 work was underway and a writer in the Wisconsin State Journal approved: Then there are the shelter houses at Burrows park and Frank W. Hoyt park.
+In November 1933 Mayor James R. Law (also an architect) proposed building shelter houses and lavatories in the new Hoyt Park to the Civil Works Administration in Washington.
+In January 1934 work was underway and a writer in the Wisconsin State Journal approved: Then there are the shelter houses at Burrows park and Frank W. Hoyt park.
 "Shelter houses?" you say and visualize small wooden shacks or pavilions... but the shelter houses that the CWA and the Park board are building at these two parks are SHELTER HOUSES ... shelter houses that will be remembered and talked about by every visitor to Madison who sees them.